Teddywickstrom/CityWalk/README.md

   npm start

-   This version is working but has been discarded for the newer Feathers.js generated app called Feathers-API
+   This version is working but has been discarded for the newer Feathers.js generated app called Feathers-API and git name : GIT-api